GU-CLASP/GU-CLASP.github.io/content/pages/people/jenny-tu/index.md

 role: 5
 title: "Administrator"
 ---
-Jenny Tu is a past administrator at CLASP.
+Jenny Tu was a administrator at CLASP.